Imperial amazon

 The imperial amazon (Amazona imperialis) or Dominican amazon, also known as the sisserou or sisserou parrot, is a parrot found only on the Caribbean island of Dominica.
-It has been designated as the national bird of Dominica.
+It has been designated as the national bird of Dominica, and features on the national flag of Dominica.
 The species is critically endangered.
 In 2019, it was estimated there were only about 50 mature individuals left in the wild.

 Description

 The imperial amazon measures an average of 48 cm in length.
 With males weighing an average of 900 g and females 650 g, the species is large for its genus.

 Being of the family Psittacidae, the sisserou has zygodactyl feet and a thick, hooked bill with a muscular tongue.
 This bill is fashioned in such a way that, using its hinged mandibles and tongue, the sisserou can easily move food around in its mouth.

 Males and females have identical plumage: the chest is a dark shade of purple, and the upper parts and feathers are a dark shade of green, with black-edged feather tips.
 The eye-ring is dark brown, with the eye being a mix of orange and red.
 Juvenile appearance does not differ much, with a higher occurrence of green plumage and strictly brown eyes.